gwmodeling/challenge/submissions/Readme.md

 ## Model description

-We used the model XX as described in detail in XX et al. (1979).
+We used the MODWT-assisted DL models as described in detail in Chidepudi et al. (2022).
 This is a XX type of model.
 The model is implemented in the XX software package that was used here.

 ## Model workflow to reproduce

 Please provide a detailed description of the modeling workflow here, in such a way that the results may be reproduced independently by others.
 The preferred way to ensure reproducibility is to provide a commented script and